Anushka394/Logistics-Website/README.md

-Logistics Website
-This is a responsive logistics company website built using HTML, CSS, and JavaScript.
+Logistics Website is a responsive logistics company website built using HTML, CSS, and JavaScript.
 It is designed to provide a clean, modern interface for businesses in the logistics and transport industry.

 Features
 Responsive landing page layout